+Appendix B

-Appendix B Elements of compensation
+Elements of compensation

-Compensation element Description Other features Base salary Typically the smallest component of total compensation for Named Executive Officers, members of the Operating Committee and other members of senior management.
+Compensation Other features Compensation element Description Other features Base salary Typically the smallest component of total compensation for NEOS, members of the Operating Committee and other members of senior management.
 Provides a measure of certainty and predictability to meet certain living and other financial commitments.
-Reviewed periodically and subject to increase if, among other reasons, the executive acquires additional responsibilities or the market changes substantially.
-Annual variable compensation Performance based incentive which can vary significantly from year to year.
+Reviewed periodically and subject to increase if, among other reasons, the executive acquires additional responsibilities or the market changes substantially Annual variable compensation Performance based incentive which can vary significantly from year to year.
 The Firm views incentive compensation in the context of total compensation and does not establish target levels of incentive compensation as a percentage of the relevant employees' annual base compensation.
-JPMorgan Chase's principal discretionary incentive arrangement, which covers the majority of_employees across virtually all of our lines of business, incorporates several broad design features that seek to ensure incentive awards are appropriately risk-adjusted and relate to actual results achieved.
-Other business-specific incentive arrangements generally are also discretionary, and even where we budget or accrue incentive compensation off formulas or payout grids for these employees, we reserve the right to modify or curtail those incentives at any time. - Short-term incentives A cash portion is paid and the deferred incentive portion is awarded shortly following the performance year, generally in January. - No. - Long-term incentives Deferred compensation is awarded in the form of Restricted Stock Units ("RSUs") and, for Code Staff, deferred cash, determined by a mandatory deferral percentage representing a portion of the entire incentive award.
+JPMorgan Chase's principal discretionary incentive arrangement, which covers the majority of_employees across virtually all of our LOBs, incorporates several broad design features that seek to ensure incentive awards are appropriately risk-adjusted and relate to actual results achieved.
+Other business-specific incentive arrangements generally are also discretionary, and even where we budget or accrue incentive compensation off formulas or payout grids for these employees, we reserve the right to modify or curtail those incentives at any time.
+Short-term incentives A cash portion is paid and the deferred incentive portion is awarded shortly following the performance year, generally in January. - Long-term incentives Deferred compensation is awarded in the form of Restricted Stock Units ("RSUs") and, for Code Staff, deferred cash, determined by a mandatory deferral percentage representing a portion of the entire incentive award.
 For 2010, Operating Committee members received on average 67% of their total incentive award in the form of equity, including equity awards described below.
 The vesting schedule of deferred compensation is generally 50% after two years and 50% after three years.
 No awards vest sooner than on a pro rata basis over a three year period.
 Shares received upon vesting are subject to the retention policy applicable to senior management described at page 5.
 Equity-related compensation for Operating Committee members is subject to further restriction as described at page 7.
-Equity awards The Firm grants equity awards as special leadership options to select senior officers to reward and encourage leadership, including awards made in the form of Stock Appreciation Rights settled in shares only.
+Equity awards The Firm grants equity awards as special leadership options to select senior officers to reward and encourage leadership, including awards made in the form of SARs settled in shares only.
 The awards become exercisable ratably on each of the first five anniversaries of the grant date and shares received upon exercise must be held for at least five years after the grant date.
 Shares received upon exercise are subject to the retention policy applicable to senior management described at page 5.
-Pension and retirement The Firm's UK Pension Plan is a defined contribution plan.
-Contributions are paid on salary up to a cap of £129,600.
-Base contributions are 6% with up to a 6% matching contribution.
-Additional age related contributions are being phased out and will cease from April 2014.
-Pension contributions are not paid in respect of incentive awards.
+Pension and retirement Pension provisions vary by country Pension contributions are not paid in respect of incentive awards.
 Health and welfare benefits Firm-wide benefits such as life insurance, medical coverage, and disability insurance.
 No special programs for senior executives.
-Severance plan Firm-wide severance pay plan providing up to 52 weeks of base salary, based on years of service.
-Benefits paid in a lump sum payment following termination of employment, contingent on the signing of a Compromise Agreement Continued eligibility for certain health and welfare plan benefits during severance pay period.